Pooonmy/Medules/README.md

 # Automatic Reminder System for Smart Med Box

 The ESP32 Smart Med Box is a health monitoring device designed to track a user's vital signs and store medications.
-The system integrates an ESP32 microcontroller with various sensors to monitor heart rate, SpO2 (oxygen saturation), and body temperature.
-Key components include the MAX30102 sensor for heart rate and SpO2 readings and the DS18B20 sensor for body temperature measurement.
+The system integrates an ESP32 microcontroller with various sensors to monitor heart rate and body temperature.
+Key components include the MAX30102 sensor for heart rate and the DS18B20 sensor for body temperature measurement.
 The data collected from these sensors is displayed on a connected Node-RED dashboard through Wi-Fi, allowing remote monitoring of health metrics.
 Additionally, the box includes a designated area for storing medications, helping users manage their health more efficiently.

 ### Features
 + Heart Rate Monitoring